 Steve is a certified business studies and economics teacher and has a degree in sustainable development, which bring depth and professionalism to his teaching approach, he writes several blogs and is an avid networker and communicator on the subjects of sustainability, transition and co-operatives.
 With his colleagues at Sector39 -Steve delivers up to six on-site permaculture design certificate courses per year alongside numerous shorter courses, including on low impact structures, introduction to permaculture and forest gardening.

 Jack is the Social Media Co-Ordinator for the project.
-He is also a PhD candidate in the Department of Archaeology & Anthropology at the University of Bristol, and a lecturer in Sociology and Religious Studies at North Shropshire College.
-He has published several books on the intersection of anthropology, religious studies and the paranormal, the most recent of which include Talking With the Spirits (2014), Strange Dimensions (2015) and Damned Facts (2016).
-He is interested in exploring the possibility of an alternative way of engaging with and understanding the landscape and environment, informed by his anthropological research and interests.
+He has a degree in Archaeology & Anthropology from the University of Bristol, a PGCert in Secondary Religious Education from the University of Chester, and a PhD in Social Anthropology from the University of Bristol.
+He completed a Permaculture Design Course at Chester Cathedral in 2017.
+He is a lecturer in Sociology and Psychology at North Shropshire College, and has published several books on the intersections of anthropology, religious studies and the paranormal, the most recent of which include Talking With the Spirits (2014), Strange Dimensions (2015), Damned Facts (2016) and Engaging the Anomalous (2018).
+He is interested in exploring the possibility of an alternative way of engaging with and understanding ecology and the environment, informed by his anthropological research and interests.

 Members at Large

 Paul Odiwuor Ogola

 Paul Odiwuor Ogola is a permaculture project leader.
 His mission is to bring permaculture knowledge and technology to his community of small farmers facing climate changes, low investment, and relative isolation in Kawiya Village, Kenya.
 He is the founder of the PermoAfrica Centre.